Jugadveer/Ai-103/README.md

 needs come from the Mifflin-St Jeor equation, which is routinely out by about ten percent and worse at the extremes of body composition.

-It is single user, with no accounts.
+There is no password reset and no email verification, so an account is only as recoverable as the password you remember.
 The knowledge file is small and needs proper clinical sourcing.
 A web app also cannot listen for a wake word in the background, so voice still starts on a tap.

 ## Where we would take it next

 Wearable integration so activity stops being self-reported.
 A knowledge base reviewed by an actual clinician.
-Multi-user accounts with encrypted records.
+Password reset and email verification, and encryption of the stored records rather than only the connection to them.
 Trend detection across months rather than days.
 Regional language support through Azure AI Translator.

 ## Acknowledgements